14 Gripping and Authentic Books about Female Spies

 The story of Beatriz’s life as a spy during the Cuban Missile Crisis was quite compelling.
 It was so interesting to see how the Cubans felt about America’s involvement or lack thereof during the time.

 The love story was compelling and realistic in my opinion, though I know others who didn’t love it at much as the first book.
-I breezed through it quickly and happily.
+I breezed through this female spy novel quickly and happily.

 5 Comments